Skip to content

 CAPELL_HTML_CACHE=false

-• Use opcache for PHP to speed up the dynamic fallback path.
+• Use OPcache for PHP to speed up the dynamic fallback path.